• ๐Ÿ‡บ๐Ÿ‡ธ EN

 Sorting and Navigation

 Click any column header (Player, Position, B/T, Country) to sort the table.
 Click again to reverse the sort order.
+Hold Shift and click another column to sort by multiple columns at the same time.
 Country flags are shown next to each player's nationality.
 Results are paginated with a configurable page size (25, 50, or 100 per page) and full navigation controls (First, Previous, Next, Last).

 Player Detail